kusnier/vagrant-persistent-storage/README.md

 ```

 Every `vagrant up` will attach this file as hard disk to the guest machine.
-An `vagrant destory` will detach the storage to avoid deletion of the storage by vagrant.
+An `vagrant destroy` will detach the storage to avoid deletion of the storage by vagrant.
-A `vagrant destory` generally destroys all attached drives.
+A `vagrant destroy` generally destroys all attached drives.
 See [VBoxMange unregistervm --delete option][vboxmanage_delete].

 ### How to initialize the disk with puppet